Outback Steakhouse Blue Cheese Vinaigrette – Easy Copycat Recipe

 Recipe Variations

 Danish blue cheese crumble isn’t available everywhere, so feel free to buy a block of Danish blue cheese and grate or crumble it.
-If you can’t find any Danish blue cheese, Stilton or a younger Gorgonzola are good alternatives.
+If you can’t find any Danish blue cheese, Stilton, or a younger Gorgonzola is a good alternative.
 People who want a stronger blue cheese flavor may prefer using Roquefort.

 Check out more of my easy salad dressing recipes and the best Outback Steakhouse recipes here on CopyKat!